whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-21-Hello-Fresh-May-2015-Review.md

 <p>After removing the vegetables on top, there is another layer at the bottom that is packed with ice bags and under that was the meat.</p>

-<p>The recipes are displayed in a magazine and they look beautiful:</p>
+<p>They also include a magazine filled with your recipes and pictures of how the dish will look like:</p>

 <center><img src='/images/HelloFreshMay2015Magazine2.jpg'></center>
 <center><img src='/images/HelloFreshMay2015Magazine3.jpg'></center>